Creating Slides With the Simple Carousel Block

-Without a doubt – I added block styles customisation to a “Slide” block.
+Without a doubt – I added block style customization to a “Slide” block.
 You can change the following styles:

 • Paddings,

-Please check the video below to see how it looks in action:
+Please check the demo video below to see how it looks in action:

-Sometimes you might want something more interesting than just a linear CSS transition.
-There is no settings to change that (yet), but you can easily do it with CSS.
+Sometimes, you might want something more interesting than just a linear CSS transition.
+There are no settings to change that (yet), but you can easily do it with CSS.

 .wp-block-rudr-carousel .swiper-wrapper{